How to Fix Condensation on Inside of Windows

 Deciding Which Way to Go

 This can be a tough call, and you should examine your options carefully.
-If you decide to try restoration and it doesn’t work, you won’t really devalue the window further, since it has already failed.
-On the other hand, if the restoration isn’t satisfactory and the company doesn’t make good, you’ll be out the cost of restoration and will still be faced with paying for new glass.
+If you decide to try restoration and it doesn't work, you won't really devalue the window further, since it has already failed.
+On the other hand, if the restoration isn't satisfactory and the company doesn't make good, you'll be out the cost of restoration and will still be faced with paying for a new window glass.
 Of course, if thermal performance is a high priority, replacement is clearly the best option.